Create

 3. Alert policies

-Advanced integration settings and Alert policies are available only on the standalone Opsgenie Standard and Enterprise plans, and the JSM/O Premium and Enterprise plans.
+Incoming | Rules for creating and processing alerts, and Alert policies are available only on the standalone Opsgenie Standard and Enterprise plans, and the JSM/O Premium and Enterprise plans.

 Account Admins and Owners will have permission to configure everything mentioned in this article.
 Team admins will have permission to configure their team’s integrations and their team's alert policies.

-Actions follow a simple WHEN/IF/THEN conditional statement; WHEN a request is sent to Opsgenie, and IF the filter’s condition(s) match, THEN have Opsgenie create an alert, close an existing alert, etc.
+Rules follow a simple WHEN/IF/THEN conditional statement; WHEN a request is sent to Opsgenie, and IF the filter’s condition(s) match, THEN have Opsgenie create an alert, close an existing alert, etc.

-2 - Custom Value to Opsgenie Priority
+2 - Custom priority

 HtMAPiO5.jpg